England. Change location

 Block 1: Societal impacts of entrepreneurship and innovation

-In this block, you'll be introduced to the societal impacts of enterprise and innovation, and the tools and techniques needed to identify, analyse and manage them throughout the module.
+In this block, you'll be introduced to the societal impacts of enterprise and innovation, as well as the tools and techniques needed to identify, analyse, and manage them throughout the module.
 It recaps selected topics on entrepreneurship and innovation to ensure progression to the next level for innovation and enterprise pathway students and to introduce novices to key themes and concepts on ethics and sustainability as applied in entrepreneurship and innovation.
 It also articulates the underlying principle of the module, which is about using entrepreneurship and innovation to solve societal problems in an ethical and sustainable manner, considering this at different stages of an enterprise life cycle.
 Written and interactive cases and examples are used to bring the theoretical concepts to life.

 In Week 2, the OpenStudio will be introduced as a platform for you to document (diary) your reflective learning linked to your career development planning.
 Additionally, as part of the introduction to Block 1, you'll complete a self-diagnostic questionnaire to assess your knowledge and skills gap to help identify a professional development plan (PDP) linked to your future career aspirations.
 Specific activities and tasks have been designed to help you review your PDP across the module.

-Block 2: Researching entrepreneurship and innovation
+Block 2: Experiencing sustainable entrepreneurship and innovation

 • Engineering, science and information technology: includes entrepreneurship/innovation in relation to the choice of production, operational and marketing technologies, such as ‘green’ and low carbon technology, medical technology, bio solutions, electric cars, IT services for managing patient feedback